CollinM/plankton/doc/LAB-NOTEBOOK.md

 Comments: 1% increase on recall, but otherwise negligible improvements.
 Pixel count probably provides much of the same signal as the dimensions features; however, the small performance increase might be due to generalizing/decoupling absolute size from explicit image ratio as encoded by image dimensions.
 I'll keep the feature for now, as it doesn't seem to be noisy and it helps with recall a little.
 It's also worth noting that in terms of objective value pixel count is waaaay bigger than the others.
 Will this cause scaling problems?
 Should I be normalizing feature values?

 **Experiment 4**: `collinmc.plankton.training.Experiment4.java`
+Motivation/Hypothesis: Will normalizing the image size (without skewing due to scaling) impact the signal contained in the histogram by controlling the total number of pixels?

 Features:
 - dimensions of image (height, width)
 - pixel count
-- Normalize image size to 128x128
+- normalize image size to 128x128
 - histogram of pixel values (0-255)

-Results of 5-fold logistic regression ([Full results](results/experiment4.csv)):
+Results of 5-fold logistic regression ([Full results](results/experiment4-lr/metrics.csv)):
 - Average Precision = 0.3169
 - Average Recall = 0.3590
 - Average F1 = 0.3366